Programming Languages Recitation Links

 Simple Models of Computation

 No programming language is more "powerful" than any other.
 Anything that can be written in one language can be encoded in another.
 That encoding may not necessarily be pleasant or compact, but it is possible.
 Most languages are hard to reason about in our heads, they have complicated semantics with lots of edge cases.
-For this reason, people concerned with proving properties of computational systems often instead use simpler (but equally powerful!) computational models like the Lambda Calculus and the Universal Turing Machine.
+For this reason, people concerned with proving properties of computational systems often instead use simpler (but equally powerful!) computational models like the Lambda Calculus and the Universal Turing Machine.- What does it mean to compute?

 Type Systems